 It was time to Grow Up – and sometimes we’re in our forties (or fifties) before we do it.

 When surrounded by familiarity we’re surrounded by:

 What you rely on is your resourcefulness and the shaky relationship you have with yourself.
-In many cultures this was the classic initiation into self-mastery and self-knowledge – the lonely and dangerous period spent in isolation meeting yourself and forces of nature and spirit that made you a man…if you survived.
+In many cultures, this was/is the classic initiation into self-mastery and self-knowledge; the lonely and dangerous period spent in isolation, meeting yourself and forces of nature and spirit that make you a man, if you survive.

-We experience a lot of what we don’t want to know, and unapologetically state, what we do want.
+We experience a lot of what we don’t want, then learn to unapologetically state what we do want.

 When everything we’ve become to please others is stripped away to make room for everything we must become to please and love ourselves, we take full responsibility for our choices and life.

 Slowly but surely, in the isolation of a relocation, we build this new, fresh, satisfying, authentic persona.
-We distill our experiences into a unique essence and allow for less and less dilution of our true nature – a self that knows where she ends and others begin; a self that relishes being on her own, whether in a relationship or not; a self who can be, and lovingly express, exactly who she is and accepts the losses incurred if others find this offends, displeases or disturbs them.
+We distill our experiences into a unique essence and allow for less and less dilution of our true nature, becoming:

-In separating from everything we’ve identified with we identify the newness in everything – including the ability to soothe ourselves and tenderly care for our own needs.
-That’s when you’re ready – ready to love again, ready to step up, step out and take the world by storm.
+In separating from everything we’ve identified with, we identify the newness in everything, including the ability to soothe ourselves and tenderly care for our own needs.
+That’s when we’re ready – ready to love again, ready to step-up, step out, and take the world by storm.